Battle of Kagul: Conclusion

+By 5 August, the shattered remnants of the Ottoman army was thrown back to the southern back of the Danube.

-Hearing of the disaster at the Kagul River, the Crimean khan Qaplan II Giray entered the city of Izmail out of fear of facing the smaller yet seemingly unstoppable Russian force, but the locals of the city were wary of the Tatars' presence in the city, owing to their fear that the invading Russians would give them reprisals for allowing the Tatars to enter their city.
-The huge yet disheartened Tatar army along with the Crimean Khan, having not participated in the battle at Kagul the previous day despite only an hour's march away, instead retreated towards Ackerman (Akkerman; now Bilhorod-Dnistrovskyi) located on the Crimean homeland, having accomplished nothing positive thus far and giving zero contribution on the Ottoman war effort for the rest of the war.
+Hearing of the disaster at the Kagul River, the Crimean khan Qaplan II Giray joined by thousands of other Ottoman stragglers withdrew back to the city of Izmail out of fear of facing the smaller yet seemingly unstoppable Russian force, but the locals of the city were wary of the Tatars' presence in the city, owing to their fear that the invading Russians would give them reprisals for allowing the Tatars to enter their city.
+The huge yet disheartened Tatar army along with the Crimean Khan instead retreated all the way back to Ackerman (Akkerman; now Bilhorod-Dnistrovskyi) located on the Crimean homeland by ships.

 Aftermath

 In the wake of the victory at Kagul, with the Ottoman military presence in the Danube Delta region rendered null, the Russians overran all major fortresses in the region — Izmail, Kilia, Ackerman, İbrail (now Brăila), İsakça (now Isaccea), and Bender, all taken with minor difficulties.

 In commemoration of the victory, the empress Catherine II ordered the Cahul Obelisk to be erected in Tsarskoe Selo, while Frederick II of Prussia sent to Rumyantsev a congratulatory letter in which he compared the Russian victory to the deeds of the Ancient Romans.
 Meanwhile, the Ottoman sultan Mustafa III removed Ivazzade Halil Pasha from his post as the Grand Vizier as a result of this defeat and was replaced by Silahdar Mehmed Pasha.

 On the same day four years later, the Russian and Ottoman empires signed the Treaty of Küçük Kaynarca, ending the war.

 Russia's victory in the Battle of Kagul opened the way to the Danube for its troops and was a testament to the commanding skills of P. A. Rumyantsev, who applied his main principle of breaking the enemy by offensive actions.

+A monument dedicated to the battle was erected in Vulcănești in around 1849, designed by the Italian architect Francesco Boffo.